-To a limited extent, coterminal students are permitted to move courses taken in the undergraduate career to the graduate career as described in the "Coterminal Course Transfer" section in the Enrollment and Degree Progress tab of this section of the bulletin.
+To a limited extent, coterminal students are permitted to move courses between the undergraduate and graduate careers as described in the "Coterminal Course Transfer" section in the Enrollment and Degree Progress tab of this section of the bulletin.

 Tuition and Tuition Groups

 Coterminal students are assigned to either the undergraduate coterminal tuition group or the graduate coterminal tuition group, which dictates whether the student is charged undergraduate or graduate tuition.
 A student’s tuition group also determines many of the applicable undergraduate and graduate policies and procedures, including degree progress standards, as well as access to some University services and benefits.
 A coterminal student is subject to graduate tuition assessment and adjustment policies once placed in the coterminal graduate tuition group.
 Coterminal students are not eligible for undergraduate special registration statuses (with the exception of Graduation Quarter, if the student is applying to confer both their undergraduate and graduate degrees in the same quarter).
 Coterminal students may only be eligible to apply for graduate special registration statuses once their undergraduate degrees have been conferred.

-Tuition and Fee information for 2015-16 is available on the Office of the University Registrar tuition web site.
+Tuition and fee information is available on the Office of the University Registrar tuition web site.

 Undergraduate Coterminal Tuition Group

 Coterminal students are normally placed in and remain in the undergraduate coterminal tuition group until the completion of 12 undergraduate full-tuition quarters, or until conferral of the undergraduate degree(s), if that happens earlier.
 For students with transfer credit (not AP or other test credit), 15 transfer units equals one Stanford quarter.
 For students with Stanford Summer Session units, 15 units equals one Stanford quarter; units earned in multiple Summer Sessions are not added together in this calculation.

 Students in the undergraduate coterminal tuition group are assessed the undergraduate tuition rate, and are subject to the 20 unit maximum enrollment per quarter.
 Students enrolled in over 20 units are subject to an enrollment hold effective the following quarter.